 Is My Child Gender Nonconforming or Transgender?

-It is common for children to engage in gender nonconforming behaviors throughout their development such as in their play or in their dress.
-You may find that little boys will be curious about playing with dolls or little girls will want to dress up in boys clothing, and vice versa.
+It is common for children to engage in gender nonconforming behaviors throughout their development, such as in their play or in their dress.
+You may find that little boys will be curious about playing with dolls, or little girls will want to dress up in boys clothing, and vice versa.
 This behavior is normal and a common part of childhood development.
 It does not necessarily mean they will identify as transgender.

-For example, if you find that your child occasionally dresses up in clothes or plays with toys that are typically associated with the opposite gender, it does not directly mean your child is transgender.
+For example, if you find that your child occasionally dresses up in clothes or plays with toys that are typically associated with the opposite gender, it does not necessarily mean your child is transgender.
 However, if your child repeatedly insists over the course of several months that they are a different gender than their designated one at birth, then they are most likely transgender.

 Transgender children will begin to recognize their gender is different from the one they were assigned at birth as early as 2-4 years.4,6 This can persist into their later stages of childhood and adolescence, and is conveyed through their identity, expression, or both.7,8

-Gender dysphoria refers to the persistent emotional and psychological distress a child, adolescent, and/or adult experiences due to the disconnect between their internal sense of who they are and their designated sex at birth.10,11 Gender dysphoria is not considered pathological or a mental illness that can be cured.
+Gender dysphoria refers to the persistent emotional and psychological distress a child, adolescent, or adult experiences due to the disconnect between their internal sense of who they are and their designated sex at birth.10,11 Gender dysphoria is not considered pathological or a mental illness that can be cured.
 Instead, the diagnosis reflects the ongoing internal mismatch individuals experience between their gender identity and designated sex at birth.

 Young Children